JuliaPackaging/BinaryBuilder.jl/docs/src/build_tips.md

 For programs built with CMake (see the [CMake build](#CMake-builds-1) section) you can use the GCC toolchain file that is in `${CMAKE_TARGET_TOOLCHAIN%.*}_gcc.cmake`.

-If the project that you want to build uses the GNU Build System (also knows as the Autotools), there isn't an automatic switch to use GCC, but you have to set the appropriate variables.
+If the project that you want to build uses the GNU Build System (also known as the Autotools), there isn't an automatic switch to use GCC, but you have to set the appropriate variables.
 For example, this setting can be used to build most C/C++ programs with GCC for FreeBSD and macOS:
 ```sh
 if [[ "${target}" == *-freebsd* ]] || [[ "${target}" == *-apple-* ]]; then
     CC=gcc
     CXX=g++
 fi
 ```

+## Dependencies for the target system vs host system

+BinaryBuilder provides a cross-compilation environment, which means that in general there is a distinction between the target platform (where the build binaries will eventually run) and the host platform (where compilation is currently happening).
+In particular, inside the build environment in general you cannot run binary executables built for the target platform.

+For a build to work there may be different kinds of dependencies, for example:

+* binary libraries that the final product of the current build (binary executables or other libraries) will need to link to.
+These libraries must have been built for the target platform.
+You can install this type of dependency as [`Dependency`](@ref), which will also be a dependency of the generated JLL package.
+This is the most common class of dependencies;
+* binary libraries or non-binary executables (usually shell scripts that can actually be run inside the build environment) for the target platform that are exclusively needed during the build process, but not for the final product of the build to run on the target system.
+You can install this type of dependency as [`BuildDependency`](@ref).
+Remember they will _not_ be added as dependency of the generated JLL package;
+* binary executables that are exclusively needed to be run during the build process.
+They cannot generally have been built for the target platform, so they cannot be installed as `Dependency` or `BuildDependency`.
+However you have two options:

+  * if they are available in a JLL package for the `x86_64-linux-musl` platform, you can install them as [`HostBuildDependency`](@ref).
+In order to keep binaries for the target platform separated from those for the host system, these dependencies will be installed under `${host_prefix}`, in particular executables will be present under `${host_bindir}` which is automatically added to the `${PATH}` environment variable;
+  * if they are present in Alpine Linux repositories, you can install them with the system package manager [`apk`](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).

+  Remember that this class of dependencies is built for the host platform: if the library you want to build for the target platform requires another binary library to link to, installing it as `HostBuildDepency` or with `apk` will not help.

+You need to understand the build process of package you want to compile in order to know what of these classes a dependency belongs to.

 ## Installing the license file